Doc Variables

 Generate Estimates with Doc Variables

-- Fill in each variable manually or connect a sheet row
+3. Fill in each variable manually

-That alone cuts a lot of repetitive work.
+That alone saves a lot of time.

-- Output completed estimate documents to Google Drive
+4. Output completed estimates to Google Drive

 Use Conditional Sections for Different Estimate Types